allsecure-pay/exchange-php-client/README.md

 ```sh
 composer require allsecure-pay/php-exchange
 ```
+Refer to <a href="https://github.com/composer/composer/blob/master/doc/00-intro.md#introduction" alt="_new">Composer Documentation</a> if you are not familiar with composer).

 ## Usage with test parameters:

 PHP client is made having in mind the LIVE environment.
 If you are to test